 Over the last 20 years of attending numerous turfgrass conferences, symposiums, trade shows and industry events like the Syngenta Business Institute, I have had some of my strongest networks formed.
 The Syngenta Business Institute brings 25 highly successful and accomplished golf course superintendents together in an intimate setting on the grounds of The Graylyn at Wake Forest.
-Four days are spent soaking in what some learn in a semester in an MBA program on topics such as business management, managing generations and cultural differences and building negotiation skills.
+Four days are spent soaking in what some learn in a semester in an MBA program on topics such as business management, managing generations, and cultural differences and building negotiation skills.
+Getting negotiation training will help with developing more assertiveness within the business and helps towards building upon the success of the company as it grows.

 Over the four days I was an attendee in 2010, the 24 other superintendents and I formed some lasting relationships.
 Still to this day, when we see each other at conferences or industry events and even on twitter, we reflect back on the time at the Syngenta Business Institute.
 If you are at an event like this and don’t form relationships like this, you have wasted an opportunity and certainly did not understand the value of the opportunity you were given.